 (c) The defendant's recorded testimony before a grand jury;

 (d) The names and addresses of witnesses on whose evidence the charge is based;

-(e) The results and reports of physical or mental examinations, and of scientific tests, or experiments made in connection with the particular case, or copies thereof;
+(e) The results and reports, in any form, of physical or mental examinations, and of scientific tests, or experiments made in connection with the particular case, or copies thereof;

 (a) The request is material to the preparation of the defense;